gamalielcabria/gamalielcabria.github.io/GLGY699_Genomics/Lesson5-2.md

 >
 > At this specific point, I will not help you. :P

+You can also just create a **heatmap** using R packages such as `pheatmap` or `ComplexHeatmap` and show it as comparison of abundance of your protein between your different samples (i.e. SRAs)

 # Tips and Tricks
 1. **Always Check the Help File**.
 Try `<program> --help` or `<program> -h`